TheCodeDestroyer/some-random-repo/README.md

 3. REDIS_HOST - Used to provide connection info for webserver

 Optional ENV variables:
-1. PORT - Used to customize port on which webserver will be running, default is 3000
-2. WEB_SERVER_VERSION - This value will be returned when calling `/version` endpoint on the webserver
+1. WEB_SERVER_VERSION - This value will be returned when calling `/version` endpoint on the webserver

 ## Start Dev